wpswings/subscriptions-for-woocommerce/README.md

 **8) Cancel WooCommerce Subscription Plan Anytime via User or Admin:** With the free Subscriptions for WooCommerce plugin, both users and admin can cancel the WooCommerce subscription plans anytime.
 This way, subscription management becomes flexible enough.

-**9) Integrated with WooCommerce PayPal Payment Gateway:** The customer will not need to install the WooCommerce Paypal Payment Gateway plugin separately.
-We have integrated it successfully into our plugin.
-When the user will install our org plugin for the first time.
-Then, this payment gateway will appear as a wps-paypal payment in multistep form.
+**9) Integrated with WooCommerce PayPal Payment Gateway:** Our plugin includes the WPS PayPal Payment Gateway, so customers don't need to install it separately.
+Upon installing our plugin, the WPS PayPal Payment option will automatically appear in the multi-step form, streamlining the payment process for users.

-For previous users, the **wps-paypal** payment option will appear in the payment section of  WooCommerce.
-On enabling this option and entering **Client ID** and **Secret ID**, it will start working as a payment method for purchasing recurring services & products.
+Note: This payment method will only work for US-based PayPal merchant accounts..

 **Visit [**Subscriptions For Woocommerce Documentation**](https://docs.wpswings.com/subscriptions-for-woocommerce/?utm_source=wpswings-subs-doc&utm_medium=subs-github-page&utm_campaign=subscription-doc) and learn more about the features and working of the plugin.**